Need for Speed: Underground 2: Reception

-GameSpot gave the mobile phone version a score of 9.2 out of 10 and said that it "isn't just the best racing game ever made for a mobile phone; it's also a much-needed showcase for V Cast technology.
-This game boasts game length and replay value so many orders beyond the mobile norm that it calls for a total paradigm shift.
-Simply put, mobile gaming just got a much-needed kick up the evolutionary ladder."
-IGN gave the same version a score of eight out of ten and called it "a big step for mobile gaming, in my opinion.
-While there are things I did not like about the game -- loading and some control issues -- I cannot deny that this is one hell of a package.
-If you want a game that maxes out your 3D handset, Need for Speed Underground 2 is the game to get."
+GameSpot gave the mobile phone version a score of 9.2 out of 10 and said that it "isn't just the best racing game ever made for a mobile phone (...)
+This game boasts game length and replay value so many orders beyond the mobile norm that it calls for a total paradigm shift."
+IGN gave the same version a score of eight out of ten and called it "a big step for mobile gaming."

 Detroit Free Press gave the Rivals version all four stars, exclaiming, "The racing here is just flat-out fun, with growling engines, jumps, and shortcuts that allow you to smash through fences.
 But there are thoughtful additions, including Party Play."
 The Sydney Morning Herald, however, gave the Rivals version three-and-a-half stars out of five and said, "While not PSP's best driving game, Rivals is an entertaining street racer that offers quick thrills."
 On the other hand, the same newspaper gave the GameCube, PS2, PC, and Xbox versions a score of four stars out of five and said, "While the driving action isn't quite as satisfying as the superb Burnout 3, it's still strong enough to keep you playing through the 150 or so races."
 The Times also gave the game four stars out of five and stated, "The courses in this game are just as much the stars as the cars.
 The dazzling downtown locations are massive, dominated by skyscrapers whose light bathes the streets in a radiant glow."

+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Underground 2 for "Outstanding Achievement in Soundtrack".